phaserjs/phaser/README.md

 * TilemapParser accidentally redeclared `i` when parsing the ImageCollections which would cause an infinite loop (thanks DanHett)
 * BitmapData.update causes a snowballing memory leak under WebGL due to a Context.getImageData call.
 BitmapData.clear used to call update automatically but no longer does.
 This resolves the issue of the Debug class causing excessive memory build-up in Chrome.
 Firefox and IE were unaffected (thanks @kingjerod #2208)
 * Pausing a Sound that used a Marker for playback would fire the `onMarkerComplete` signal by mistake as well as stop the fadeTween.
 This Signal is now only dispatched if Sound.stop is called and the Sound isn't paused (thanks Corin)
+* BitmapText.text would throw an undefined Texture error if you used a character in your text string that didn't exist in the font data.

 ### Pixi Updates